 • No irradiated food (that which is dosed with x-rays to kill bacteria)

-However, while there may be some crossover with the definitions, it is already expected that it could be a boost for the natural food industry as a “2016 Consumer Report survey says even more likely to buy natural over organic” foods.
+However, while there may be some crossover with the definitions, it is already expected that it could be a boost for the natural food industry as a “2016 Consumer Report survey says [consumers were] even more likely to buy natural over organic” foods.

 Once this official definition is put in place, expect to start seeing more common use in grocery stores across the country.
 And be sure to look at the labels on your food so that you understand exactly what went into making your food.